jfrog/jfrog-cli/README.md

 #### The *version-update* (vu) command

 ##### Function
-Used for updating versions in Bintray
+Used for updating version details in Bintray

 ##### Command options
 The command uses the same option as the *version-create* command